 So after review of a number of healthcare resources, in consultation with golf course operators and a number of tournament directors, the following is a series of operational steps that will allow tournaments to be conducted.

 In essence, golf tournaments cannot be social events for the foreseeable future.
 Instead, tournaments must be smartly-adjusted rounds of golf with online social/results components engaged in from home before and after.
-In other words: sign up, show up, play golf, go home.
+In other words: sign up, show up, play golf, go home, check results online.

 By combining common-sense social distancing, golf course sanitizing practices and a few Local Rules, tournament golf can be an important way to give players an activity, an outlet and a focus as the world deals with the COVID-19 virus.